 The module seems designed to make people stop smoking through fear of getting lung cancer – and if you’re a smoker you’d better be very afraid of this.

-The trouble is that smokers in Britain don’t seem so keen on taking up this kind of help, the numbers of people availing themselves of it being down 23% till March 2015 compared with the previous year.
+The trouble is that smokers in Britain don’t seem so keen on taking up this kind of help, the numbers of people availing themselves of it being down 23 per cent till March 2015 compared with the previous year.

-Indeed, the above-mentioned centre and ASH have urged that ‘Public Health England must better promote local stop smoking services through mass media campaigns and…Local services should also do more to reach out to groups with high smoking rates, and…the NHS should better support smokers who want to quit by using electronic cigarettes.’
+Indeed, the above-mentioned centre and Acion on Smoking and Health (ASH) have urged that ‘Public Health England must better promote local stop smoking services through mass media campaigns and…Local services should also do more to reach out to groups with high smoking rates, and…the NHS should better support smokers who want to quit by using electronic cigarettes.’

 Why is it that with all this help available there is a declining uptake, and smokers just seem to want to carry on smoking?